 There are many people who advocate for abortion who don’t know about fetal development.
 For some, all it takes to change their mind about the morality of abortion is the knowledge that a baby’s heart starts beating at about 21 days or that babies can feel pain as early as 12 weeks.
 This won’t be the case for everyone – but you should know these basic facts about fetal development to use in your conversations about abortion.

-- Conception occurs when the sperm fertilizes the egg.
+- Conception occurs when the male and female gametes unite.

 - A neural tube forms; it will ultimately become the brain and spinal cord.

-- The circulatory system rapidly forms (including the umbilical cord), and the heart begins to beat toward the beginning of Week 3.
+- The circulatory system rapidly forms (including the umbilical cord), and the heart begins to beat by day 21.